Ease of Use

-- It’s simple and easy (if you know how to setup a standing order, you’re half-way there).
+- It’s simple and easy.
+If you know how to set up a standing order, you’re half-way there.
 I’d be comfortable throwing a technophobe (or someone who doesn’t have much time) at a platform like this.

-- It allows you to cost-average your purchases into the two most popular cryptocurrencies (learn more about the pros and cons of cost-averaging here)
+- It allows you to cost-average your purchases into popular cryptocurrencies.
+You can learn more about the pros and cons of cost-averaging here.

 I would definitely recommend Vimba to others.
-It’s something that I’ve been using since they released in the UK to brainlessly drip-feed a small amount of money into Bitcoin (BTC) each month.
+I’ve been using it since they released in the UK to brainlessly drip-feed a small amount of money into Bitcoin (BTC) each month.
 It’s been smooth sailing the whole way through.